osteele/creative-coding.book/objects/objects-and-properties.md

 You might have noticed that even with an ordered list of values (strings, numbers, etc…) and some methods and properties to add, change and delete them, we haven’t yet *programmed* something truly useful, especially something that might help us later when we are doing our side project.

-Let’s take the example of wanting to have a list of posts from a user of our fictional social media application.
+Let’s take the example of wanting to have a list of posts from a user of a fictional social media application.
 What might that look like if we simply used an Array?

 ```js
 let posts = [